gripols/Brainbork/README.md

 # Brainfork: A High-Performance, Cross-Platform Brainf*ck Derivative

-Brainfork is a high-performance interpreter and Just-In-Time (JIT) compiler for a Brainf*ck-compatible derivative.
+Brainbork is a high-performance interpreter and Just-In-Time (JIT) compiler for a Brainf*ck-compatible derivative.
 Written in C, it features a clean, modular architecture that generates machine code on-the-fly for x86-64 and aarch64 (ARM64) systems.
 The entire VM state is encapsulated in a BfVm struct, eliminating global state and ensuring testability.

 ## Key Features
-- Dual Execution Modes: Run code via a fast, portable interpreter (-i) or the high-performance JIT compiler (-j).
+- Dual Execution Modes: Run code via a fast, portable interpreter `(-i)` or the high-performance JIT compiler `(-j)`.
 - Cross-Platform JIT: Automatically detects x86-64 or aarch64 (ARM64) hosts and generates optimized native code.
-- Peephole Optimization: A pre-compilation pass collapses common patterns like [-] and [+] into a single, efficient op_clear.
+- Peephole Optimization: A pre-compilation pass collapses common patterns like `[-]`and `[+]` into a single, efficient op_clear.
-- Extended Syntax: Lambda Closures: Implements first-class, nestable functions (()) with true closure support (capturing the data pointer p).
+- Extended Syntax: Lambda Closures: Implements first-class, nestable functions (()) with true closure support (capturing the data pointers).

 ## Getting Started
 The project requires only `gcc` (or `clang`) and `make`.